MatthewWolff/IsItFiller/README.md

 Just tweet at this bot with an episode number to see if it's filler or not!
 &nbsp;
-Also, feel free to snag the `TwitterBot` class I wrote—it's pretty simply and I've used the same template for other bots that have very simple response patterns (check out [@theDNABot](https://twitter.com/theDNABot)!).
+Also, feel free to snag the `TwitterBot` class I wrote—it's pretty simple and I've used the same template for other bots that have very simple response patterns (check out [@theDNABot](https://twitter.com/theDNABot)!).

 ## Requirements